dosbox-staging/dosbox-staging/website/docs/downloads/windows.md

 Store.

 As DOSBox Staging is a volunteer effort, we are not in a position to make such payments.
-We therefore ask users to manually unblock DOSBox Staging and be patient while Microsoft's Application Reputation Scheme eventually whitelists DOSBox Staging.
+We, therefore, ask users to manually unblock DOSBox Staging and be patient while Microsoft's Application Reputation Scheme eventually whitelists DOSBox Staging.